Cesare al Casaletto

 2 Michelin StarsArt Nouveau villaRiver viewsOpen Wed–Sun

-InsiderRequest a table by the window — the Tiber at dusk through the villa's original frames is one of Rome's more private beautiful moments.
-Only possible if you ask.
+InsiderRequest a table by the window; the Tiber at dusk comes through the villa's original frames.

 Courtesy of Hotel Hassler